Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Local businesses.
 Use SMS and WhatsApp to drive higher footfall in your offline store during special events or promotions;

-• Subscription services: Automate renewal nudges and payment confirmations using high-conversion SMS workflows.
+• Subscription services.
+Automate renewal nudges and payment confirmations using high-conversion SMS workflows as part of the customer lifecycle.

 Limitations